Liquefied petroleum gas

-Liquefied petroleum gas, also referred to as liquid petroleum gas (LPG or LP gas), is a fuel gas which contains a flammable mixture of hydrocarbon gases, specifically propane, n-butane and isobutane.
-It can also contain some propylene, butylene, and isobutylene/isobutene.
+Liquefied petroleum gas, also referred to as liquid petroleum gas (LPG or LP gas), is a fuel gas which contains a flammable mixture of hydrocarbon gases, specifically propane, butane and isobutane.
+It can also contain some propylene, butylene, and isobutylene.

-LPG is used as a fuel gas in heating appliances, cooking equipment, and vehicles, and is used as an aerosol propellant and a refrigerant, replacing chlorofluorocarbons in an effort to reduce the damage it causes to the ozone layer.
+LPG is used as a fuel gas in heating appliances, cooking equipment, and vehicles, and is used as an aerosol propellant and a refrigerant, replacing chlorofluorocarbons which damage the ozone layer.
 When specifically used as a vehicle fuel, it is often referred to as autogas or just as gas.

 Varieties of LPG that are bought and sold include mixes that are mostly propane (C_{3}H_{8}), mostly butane (C_{4}H_{10}), and, most commonly, mixes including both propane and butane.
 In the northern hemisphere winter, the mixes contain more propane, while in summer, they contain more butane.
 In the United States, mainly two grades of LPG are sold: commercial propane and HD-5.
 These specifications are published by the Gas Processors Association (GPA) and the American Society of Testing and Materials.
 Propane/butane blends are also listed in these specifications.

 Propylene, butylenes and various other hydrocarbons are usually also present in small concentrations such as C2H6, CH4, and C3H8.
 HD-5 limits the amount of propylene that can be placed in LPG to 5% and is utilized as an autogas specification.
 A powerful odorant, ethanethiol, is added so that leaks can be detected easily.
 The internationally recognized European Standard is EN 589.
 In the United States, tetrahydrothiophene (thiophane) or amyl mercaptan are also approved odorants, although neither is currently being utilized.